SirMallard/Iris/README.md

 - Iris.SetColumnIndex

-Remaining Greviances:
+Thing to complete for release:
 - [X] Iris.Window cant resize from its edges
-- [X] *Iris.Table Rows dont align vertically
+- [*] Iris.Table Rows dont align vertically
-- [] PushStyle changes wont be propogated to widgets until they refresh, somehow
+- [ ] PushStyle changes wont be propogated to widgets until they refresh, somehow
-- [] there is no retained mode interoperability (GUI Instances in Iris, Iris in GUI Instances)
+- [ ] there is no retained mode interoperability (GUI Instances in Iris, Iris in GUI Instances)
-- [] Iris cant be used in unusual contexts, (like in CoreGui, BillboardGui, plugins)
+- [ ] Iris cant be used in unusual contexts, (like in CoreGui, BillboardGui, plugins)
-- [] Gamepad and Touch behavior dont work
+- [ ] Gamepad and Touch behavior dont work
-- [] Window Scrollbar state resets, Window has no state of it
+- [X] Window Scrollbar state resets, Window has no state of it
 - [X] Window position and size dont reflect realtime coordinates when moving / resizing
-- [] State syntax is unintuitive, could be simplified or possibly borrowed from another library?
+- [ ] State syntax is unintuitive, could be simplified or possibly borrowed from another library?
+- [X] Remove all local vars in Iris.lua, commit fully to Iris._variable
+- [ ] add wally integration
+- [ ] complete documentation (overview, explanation, advanced section, Library docs- section for runtime and widgets)
+- [ ] documentation window for ShowDemoWindow
+- [ ] runtime WYSIWYG editor window for ShowDemoWindow
+- [ ] polish error handling, fix the visual glitch in tree when an expanded Iris.Tree increases in width while having no children
+- [ ] comment out debug.profileBegin and debug.ProfileEnd
+- [ ] remove Iris.Connect syntax for Iris.BeginFrame and Iris.EndFrame
-* = Cannot be fixed or would be problematic to fix
+\* = Cannot be fixed or would be problematic to fix